learninglab-dev/the-resources/data/resources/projects/eastd115/sketchup-install.md

 - Once the program is installed, you'll be faced with a page to Sign in, choose `Add Classic License` instead.

 <details>
-<summary>Enter the information here into the appropriate fields.</summary>
+<summary>Enter the information from this dropdown into the appropriate fields.</summary>

 serial_number : WH-00161147-CER